Here Is Each Airline’s Current Coronavirus Flight Change And Cancellation Policy

 EasyJet

 EasyJet currently has no policy for refunds or cancellations in relation to the coronavirus outbreak.
 Their flights are all operating under standard terms and conditions.
-If EasyJet canceled your flight — they’ve canceled flights to Northern Italy until Easter — then you’re entitled to a full refund or rebooking.
+If EasyJet canceled your flight — they’ve canceled some flights to Northern Italy until Easter — then you’re entitled to a full refund or rebooking.

 Flights booked between early March until the end of the month to or in transit in the United States or French Polynesia may be changed free of charge, though fare adjustments will be applied if your new flight is more expensive, or you can receive credit for a new flight up to a year from the original ticket’s issue date.
 A cancellation of your flight entitles you to a full refund.